Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 The solution is obscure glass.
 Often referred to as textured, patterned, or privacy glass, this is a staple of modern glazing designed to balance light transmission with visual distortion.

-1. What is Obscure Glass and How Does It Work?
+1. What is Obscure Glass?

-Obscure glass is glazing that has been treated with a texture or acid-etching to distort the view through it.
-During manufacturing, the glass is passed through rollers to imprint a pattern, or sandblasted to create a frosted surface.
+Standard clear glass is flat and smooth, allowing light rays to pass straight through.
+Obscure glass, however, is passed through rollers to imprint a pattern or sandblasted to create a frosted surface.
 When light hits this uneven surface, it refracts (bends) in multiple directions.

 2. Understanding the 5-Point Privacy Scale

-3. Popular Pattern Examples
+3. Popular Pattern Gallery

 Below is a selection of popular patterns from the Pilkington range available through KJM Group.

-Charcoal Sticks™ (Level 4)
+Charcoal Sticks™ (L4)

 Want to see these patterns in real life?

-Or Book Free Survey📥 Download the Brochure
+Book Free Survey📥 Download the Brochure

 Download Pilkington Texture Glass Brochure (PDF)4.
 Types of Finish: Patterned vs. Satin